-The CONCERT-HF study launched in 2015 and is funded by the National Heart, Lung, and Blood Institute (NHLBI), part of the National Institutes of Health (NIH).
-This study seeks to determine whether cardiac stem cells (CSCs), either alone or in combination with mesenchymal stem cells (MSCs) derived from the bone marrow, are safe for and beneficial to people who have chronic heart failure.
+The CONCERT-HF study, funded by the National Heart, Lung, and Blood Institute (NHLBI), part of the NIH, launched in 2015.
+This study sought to determine whether c-kit+ cardiac cells (CPCs), either alone or in combination with mesenchymal stromal cells (MSCs) derived from bone marrow, were safe for and beneficial to people who have chronic heart failure.
 Despite significant medical and surgical advances, people who have chronic heart failure have very limited treatment options.
 As a result, they continue to experience a low quality of life, and about half will die within five years of receiving a diagnosis.

-CONCERT-HF was designed as a randomized, double-blind, placebo-controlled phase II trial to enroll 144 participants from seven centers in the United States.
-Participants were randomly selected to receive one of four treatments: CSCs and MSCs together, CSCs alone, MSCs alone, or placebo.
+CONCERT-HF was the first multi-center, randomized, double-blind, placebo-controlled trial evaluating CPCs and the combination of two cell types (CPCs and MSCs) from different tissues in ischemic heart failure patients.
+Participants were randomly selected to receive one of four treatments: CPCs and MSCs together, CPCs alone, MSCs alone, or placebo.

 Participants had tissue samples collected from their heart and bone marrow to prepare the cell-based products.
-These products or placebo are injected directly into each participant’s heart via a catheter.
-Each participant then will have regular follow-up visits—after one day, one week, one month, three months, six months, and 12 months.
-Tests performed during these visits will determine how the treatments may have affected the heart’s ability to pump blood.
+One of these products or a placebo was injected directly into each participant’s heart via a catheter.
+Each participant then had regular follow-up visits—after one day, one week, one month, three months, six months, and 12 months.
+Tests performed during these visits determined how the treatments may have affected the participant’s health and their heart’s ability to pump blood.

 Calls for the retraction of journal articles in related fields of cell therapy research prompted concerns about the safety and scientific foundations of the CONCERT-HF study.
 While none of the articles in question derives from the CONCERT-HF trial itself, out of an abundance of caution the NHLBI sought guidance from CONCERT-HF’s Data and Safety Monitoring Board (DSMB).
 The DSMB is an independent group of experts that periodically reviews and evaluates study data and makes recommendations to the NHLBI regarding participant safety, data integrity, and study progress.
 Based on their recommendation, the NHLBI paused the study on October 29, 2018, so that the safety and scientific validity of CONCERT-HF could be re-evaluated.